finalburnneo/FBNeo/src/burner/libretro/README.md

 ### Neogeo CD doesn't work, why ?
 There are several things to know :
 * You need a copy of neocdz.zip and neogeo.zip in your libretro system directory
-* You need to add `--subsystem neocd` to the command line
+* You need to add `--subsystem neocd` to the command line, or to place your games in a `neocd` folder
-* Supported format are ccd/sub/img iso (trurip), and single file MODE1/2352 bin/cue (use utilities like "CDmage" to convert your iso if needed)
+* Supported format are ccd/sub/img (trurip), and single file MODE1/2352 bin/cue (use utilities like "CDmage" to convert your iso if needed), **they must not be compressed**

 You can convert your unsupported isos by following this tutorial :
 * Get [CDMage 1.02.1](https://www.videohelp.com/software/CDMage) (freeware & no ads)